mlabs-haskell/ytxp-lib/yielding-transaction-lib/plutarch/ytxp-plutarch/JSON.md

 approach.
 However, we must still decide an encoding of binary data into JSON: we choose hex encoding, with an `0x` prefix, as this is clear to humans reading the serialized form and relatively easy to work with.

+We provide the helper newtype `HexStringScript` to automatically perform this.

+## Plutarch `Term` serialization

+It can be convenient for us to represent some scripts as closed Plutarch terms (that is, something of type ``forall (s :: S) .
+Term s a`` for some `a`).
+However, for interoperability with other YTxP implementations, these must be serialized like other scripts, using the convention described in the previous section.
+This poses some challenges:

+* In order to transform a closed Plutarch term into a `Script`, we must compile it first, which has a chance of erroring.
+Aeson's `toJSON` interface assumes that serialization _cannot_ fail.
+* In order to convert a `Script` into a closed Plutarch term, we must assume that the `Script` follows the signature of the term in question.
+Worse, we can never verify this without executing the result (thanks to the halting problem, among other things).
+* We cannot use an encoding that substantially differs from other `Script`s for this case, or we completely lose the point of interoperability of YTxP.

+To address these, we take the following approach:

+* When serializing a closed Plutarch term, a term that compiles successfully will be serialized exactly as its equivalent `Script` would be.
+A term that fails to compile will instead be serialized as its error message, prefixed by `1x`.
+* When we deserialize a closed Plutarch term, provided it deserializes as a `Script`, we assume that the signature required is the genuine one without checking anything.
+If it fails to deserialize as a `Script`, and we detect a `1x` prefix, our error message specifies that we tried to deserialize a `Script` that didn't compile, and present the error message so encoded as well.

+This approach, while not ideal, solves the issue of representational uniformity among `Script`s, whether they are represented as Plutarch terms or not.
+Since _anything_ prefixed by `1x` cannot deserialize into a `Script`, we can use this as a form of specialized 'NaN boxing' to deal with partiality in serialization: we effectively 'kick the can down the road' to deserialization time, where failure _is_ allowed.
+Other implementations would simply read our specialized encoding for compilation failures as an invalid representation for a `Script`, without having to handle the special case we need (unless they want to).
+Because the final result is a JSON string, we can use the special case to store the error message produced by compilation, which can help debugging without interfering with anyone else's implementations.

+As compiling a Plutarch closed term requires a `Config`, we cannot supply helper `newtype`s without requiring them to also redundantly wrap a `Config`.
+Instead, we provide helper functions for serialization, and deserialization, of closed terms representing validators and minting policies:

+* `toJSONPValidator` and `toJSONPMintingPolicy` for serializing validator and minting policy representations respectively
+* `parseJSONPValidator` and `parseJSONPMintingPolicy` for deserializing validator and minting policy representations respectively

+These should be used for defining all Aeson instances for types which have Plutarch closed terms as fields or members.

+TODO: This is a somewhat suboptimal choice, due to the _severe_ amount of impredicative returns we have to employ (and the broken `do` notation this results in), and is also quite inefficient due to the non-composable nature of `Encoding` when used via a mechanism _other_ than type classes.
+While in this case, it probably doesn't matter much, it'd be good to see if we hurt too much by doing this.

+## Plutarch `Config` serialization

+Since Plutarch does not provide a way to serialize `Config`, and we need to in at least one setting, we specify a serialization as a JSON string specifying tracing mode.
+We provide the `WrappedConfig` newtype helper to make this easier.

 ## Record serialization